broxus/ton-atomic-swap/README.md

 #### What if Bob have locked his assets but Alice refuses to continue and reveal the secret key?

 In this case **Bob** need to wait until the time lock expires (in our case it's 24 hours).
-After that, she can claim a refund - **X COIN1** will be sent to the backupAlice.
-Since the secret key is known only to **Alice**, no one could claim her assets during this period.
+After that, he can claim a refund - **Y COIN2** will be sent to the backupBob.
+Since the secret key is known only to **Bob**, no one could claim his assets during this period.

 #### Can Alice claim Bob's assets and then refund her assets back?